jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-08-Do-It-Anyway.md

 Jesus didn’t wait for people to behave right before He did right.
 He *washed Judas’ feet*—knowing the betrayal coming.
-He *forgave Peter*—knowing the denial that echoed just hours before.
+He *forgave Peter*, knowing the denial that echoed just hours before.
 And from the cross, He prayed for His enemies.

 He *did it anyway.*